-The industry has a unique opportunity to evolve and advance over the next 24 months, we encourage all stakeholders to explore how they can get involved with relevant industry groups to contribute to and develop solutions for the industry.
+Finally, the industry has a unique opportunity to evolve and advance over the next 24 months and beyond, and we encourage all stakeholders to explore how they can get involved with relevant industry groups to contribute to and develop solutions for the industry.

-On a local level, many national IABs have set-up task forces to discuss and feedback on solutions being developed, so get in contact with your local IAB to find out how to get involved.
-On a European level, IAB Europe has a dedicated task force, which brings IAB Europe corporate and national IAB members together to review and provide feedback on industry proposals such as those being considered in the W3C, IAB Tech Lab's Project Rearc, and Google Chrome's Privacy Sandbox.
+On a local level, many national IABs have set-up task forces to discuss and give feedback on solutions being developed, so get in contact with your local IAB to find out how to get involved.

+On a European level, IAB Europe has a dedicated task force, which brings IAB Europe corporate and national IAB members together to review and provide feedback on industry proposals such as those being considered in the W3C and IAB Tech Lab's Project Rearc.